Natan-Torres-0x0L/C-Strings-Library/README.md

 ## string_readat
   > <pre>char *string_readat(const char *source, char character, bool sensefrom)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string
-   - character: delimiter character
+   - `character`: delimiter character
-   - sensefrom: if positive it will travel from the beginning to the end, if negative it will travel from the end to the beginning
+   - `sensefrom`: if positive it will travel from the beginning to the end, if negative it will travel from the end to the beginning

   Returns:
    - A new string with all characters before or after the delimiter character
 ## string_toreverse
   > <pre>char *string_toreverse(char *source)</pre>
   Arguments:
-   - source: the source string
+   - `source`: the source string

   Returns:
    - The source string reversed